cdp1337/ARKSurvivalAscended-Linux/README.md

 A management console (manage.py) is included for managing all maps in the cluster.

-Scripts start_all, stop_all, update, backup, and restore are included for administration tasks.
+Scripts for starting all, stopping all, updating, backing up user data, and restoring user data are included for administration tasks.

 Sets up multiple maps on a single install, and **all of them can run at the same time**